ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/start-using-home-manager.md

 /home/ryan/nix-config> exit
 ```

-But it's possible to run those packages with privileged access without switching to
-`root`, by using `sudo`, we temporarily grant the current user privileged access to system
-resources:
+The solution is to use `sudo` to run the command, which temporarily grants the current
+user the ability to run the command as a privileged user (`root`):

 ```sh
 › sudo kubectl